 They also charge less per car Monday through Thursday than they do Friday, Saturday, and Sunday nights, so you’ll save a bit of money by visiting outside of the peak evenings.

-If you can manage to visit early on a weeknight, especially towards the beginning of the season or after Christmas, likely the best time to visit Hershey Sweet Lights, I definitely recommend a visit to this festive destination during the holiday season, especially if you’re already in the Hershey and Harrisburg area visiting other holiday attractions.
+If you can manage to visit early on a weeknight, especially towards the beginning of the season or after Christmas, likely the best time to visit Hershey Sweet Lights, I definitely recommend a visit to this festive destination during the holiday season, especially if you’re already in the Hershey and Harrisburg area visiting other holiday attractions or visiting Hersheypark Christmas Candylane.

 Looking for more holiday destinations in the region?
-Check out Koziar’s Christmas Village, the best Christmas things to do around Lancaster County, and our favorite Christmas towns in PA.
+Check out Koziar’s Christmas Village, Christmas Magic in York, the Christmas Spirit Light Show in Lancaster, and the best Christmas things to do around Lancaster County.

 Hershey Sweet Lights